You made a plan, but as you proceed many new requirements are added. Finally, you end up with something entirely new.

-Consequences of scope creep may include a delayed schedule and cost overrun.
-If you do not control the scope creep, then you may have problems with successfully completing your project, or in severe cases it may be terminated.
+Scope creep can cause cost overrun or schedule delays.
+If you do not control the scope creep, you may have problems with completing your project.
+In severe cases, your project may be terminated.

-- Establish a communication channel between client and you.
-Don’t let them talk directly to your project team members.
+- Establish a communication channel between the client and you.

 - Establish a robust change control system.

-Usually gold plating is performed by either the project team or the project manager with no additional cost to the client.
-Gold plating is done with good intentions and most of the time is appreciated by the clients.
-However, there are many cases where it is not liked and the gold plating backfires because you are adding some features to the product which were not demanded by the client.
-This might be considered as an unauthorized change in the scope and the client can refuse to accept the product.
+Usually, gold plating is performed by the project team at no additional cost to the client.
+They do it with good intentions and the client may appreciate it.
+However, it can backfire.
+Because you are adding new features to the product without the client’s approval.
+The client may consider this as an unauthorized change in the scope.
+They can refuse to accept the product.

-- A team member may add extra functions to prove his abilities to the project manager.
+- Team members may add extra functions to prove their ability.

-- Project manager may add extra functions to earn credit from the client or the top management.
+- A project manager may add extra functions to earn credit.

-- Sometimes it is performed to divert the attention of the client from the defects in the product.
+- Sometimes it is performed to divert attention from defects.

-Let us say that you are building a software program for the client.
-Your programmer comes to you and says he can add some extra features to the program with almost no effort which will increase the functionality of the product, and the client will like it.
-You also agree with him, and allow him to add this extra functionality.
+Suppose you are developing software for a client.
+A programmer comes to you and says she can add some extra features to the program with almost no effort.
+This will increase the product’s functionality and the client will like it.
+You agree and allow her to implement the change without any review.